By Eric Bright

 I don’t even understand why he got the impression that my post on Religious Mind had anything to do with a person with dispositions such as his.
 He said it himself.
 There are some problems in Christianity, he knows it, and they do frustrate him as they do frustrate me.
 That’s enough to invalidate the label of insanity or delusion.
 He knows that some of the beliefs of those who call themselves Christians are problematic.
 They are not obviously true to him at least.
 That’s enough for me.
 To me, he is not delusional; not pathologically.

 The answer to all of the above is: Never.
-He never has done any of those things (or else he must have been living in a jail and communicating with me from his cell for all that time; which was not the case).
+He has never done any of those things (or else he must have been living in a jail and communicating with me from his cell for all that time; which was not the case).

 He didn’t do any of them.
-No only that, but he would, so far as I can read between the lines, condemn any and all of the above-mentioned practices (I hope he would anyway).
+Not only that, but he would, so far as I can read between the lines, condemn any and all of the above-mentioned practices (I hope he would anyway).

 Not only that, he already knows what verses are to be discarded, which verses are to be quoted, which verses are to be ignored, which verses are to be interpreted literally, which verses are to be interpreted poetically/allegorically/metaphorically/etc., which verses are to be quoted out of their contexts, which verses are to be quoted only inside a large context, and so on.